-At Gonville Academy, we are equipped Chromebooks and iPads which allows us to teach ICT on a weekly basis across the school..
-Over the course of the year, our students learn explicit skills, such as critical thinking and creativity, within the three main areas of the ICT curriculum: computer science, digital literacy and e- safety.
+At Gonville Academy, we are equipped with Chromebooks and iPads which allows us to teach computing on a weekly basis across the school.
+Over the course of the year, our students learn explicit skills, such as critical thinking and creativity, within the three main areas of the computing curriculum: information technology, computer science and digital literacy (including e-safety).

 We aim to enable children to develop a competent and confident approach to computing, which will equip them with the knowledge and understanding necessary to be digital leaders of tomorrow